ahuacate/pve-host/README.md

 Our PVE Host Manager 'Easy Script' will automate the tasks for both primary and secondary (cluster) PVE hosts.

-If the User wants a full turnkey out of the box solution then prepare your LAN network and check it meets our prerequisite list of requirements.
-Its not mandatory but makes integration with the Ahuacate suite of VM's and CT's so much easier.
-Its important you first read this guide.
+If the User wants a turnkey out-of-the-box solution then prepare your LAN network and check it meets our prerequisite list of requirements.
+It's not mandatory but makes integration with the Ahuacate suite of VM's and CT's so much easier.
+It's important you first read this guide.

 **Prerequisites**
 Network prerequisites are: